Home

 Revenue

-The revenue section (sometimes referred to as “the top line”) reflects the money you generate from regular business operations and activities, like sales.
+The revenue section (sometimes called “the top line”) reflects the money you generate from regular business operations and activities, like sales.

 Expenses

-The expenses section refers to your business’ costs to continue operating and to generate revenue.
+The expenses section includes your business’ costs to continue operating and to generate revenue.
 It includes employee wages, utility payments, materials costs, rent or mortgage payments, debt or restructuring expenses, and office supplies and equipment.

 Profit

-The profit section (sometimes referred to as “the bottom line” or “net income” on the sheet) reveals how much your company makes in revenue against expenses.
-A positive number in this section means that you’re in good shape because your costs don’t exceed your income.
+The profit section (sometimes referred to as “the bottom line” or “net income”) shows how much your company has left over after netting revenue against expenses.
+A positive number in this section means you’re in good shape because your costs don’t exceed your income.
+A negative number means your expenses exceed your revenues.
+This isn’t unusual in early-stage startups, but running at a loss for too long can lead to running out of money and business failure.

 Viewing an income statement in action

-To get a better idea of how an income statement works, let’s break down the basic calculations by looking at an income statement example.
+To get a better idea of how an income statement works, let’s break down the basic calculations by looking at an example.

-When generating this statement, the first figure you want to find is gross profit.
-You’ll calculate the gross profit by subtracting net sales from the cost of goods sold.
+1. Calculate gross profit.
+You calculate the gross profit by subtracting the cost of goods sold from net sales.

-Then you subtract your general expenses from your gross profit to find your operating income.
-And to find your income before income taxes, also known as your earnings before tax (EBT), you subtract interest expenses and any losses incurred from selling an asset.
+3. Calculate earnings before tax (EBT).
+To find your income before income taxes, also known as earnings before tax, subtract interest expenses and any losses incurred from selling an asset from your operating income.

-And finally, to find your net income, subtract your income tax expense from your EBT.
-The result is your net income, also known as your bottom line income.
+4. Calculate net income.
+Finally, to find your net income, subtract income tax expense from EBT.
+The result is your net income, also known as your bottom line.

 The line items on the income statement example above are pretty standard.
 Here’s an explanation of what each item represents.